MarcinMG-web/Image-Finder/README.md

 # Image-Finder

-Right now I would like to create poject  React along with Material UI to build an image finder application that uses the PixaBay API to fetch images based on a query string.
-I will also implement a Dialog box from Material UI to view the large image.
+Created poject in React along with Material UI to build an image finder application that uses the PixaBay API to fetch images based on a query string and next implemented Dialog box from Material UI to view the large image

-It's not finished project.

 If you want to check.
 Download project on yours PC.
 Open the terminal and install packages: